 AgilePM is easy for businesses to adopt, regardless of whether or not they are used to using a well-defined methodology.
-Over the years, it has proven demonstrably effective and offers a number of key benefits:
+Over the years, it has proven demonstrably effective and offers several key benefits:

-Quality - AgilePM training establishes criteria for reassessing a project at various stages in its lifecycle.
-AgilePM teams will also continually reexamine the environments in which they work to make sure their targets are appropriate.
+- Quality – AgilePM training establishes criteria for reassessing a project at various stages in its lifecycle.
+AgilePM teams will also continually reexamine their work environments to ensure their targets are appropriate.
 For example, if a gap in the market created a demand for additional features, an AgilePM practitioner could recognize it and adjust their project accordingly, optimizing the resulting ROIs.
-Combined with constant testing and feedback, this approach ensures that end-products consistently deliver quality based on accurate and up-to-date requirements rather than those defined at the start.
+Combined with constant testing and feedback, this approach ensures that end products consistently deliver quality based on accurate and up-to-date requirements rather than those defined at the start.

-Clarity - Organizations that do not use a defined project management methodology can be somewhat chaotic.
+- Clarity – Organizations that do not use a defined project management methodology can be chaotic.
 Even with experienced managers, projects can become unfocused, wasteful, and unsure of direction.
 AgilePM can bring order to these environments, making projects more well-targeted and streamlined.
-It also strictly defines a project’s KPIs, not only providing a stricter level of clarity but also significantly increasing the project’s probability of success.
+It also strictly defines a project’s KPIs, providing a stricter level of clarity and significantly increasing the project’s probability of success.
 Finally, AgilePM emphasizes the importance of stakeholder and client engagement to ensure they are up to date with progress and have opportunities to provide feedback.

-Stakeholder management - AgilePM encourages teams to regularly address stakeholders to update them on project progress and take feedback.
+- Stakeholder management – AgilePM encourages teams to regularly address stakeholders, update them on project progress, and take feedback.
 This greatly increases the visibility of a project, reducing the potential for delays later on while also building stakeholder satisfaction.

-Speed - AgilePM can help teams improve the speed and efficiency of crucial projects.
+- Speed – AgilePM can help teams improve the speed and efficiency of crucial projects.
 The framework’s iterative approach creates short-term gains that can be enjoyed earlier on, keeping clients and stakeholders happy.
-At the same time, increased autonomy allows teams to produce results more quickly in general.
+At the same time, increased autonomy allows teams to produce results more quickly.
 Even taking AgilePM’s focus on reexamining targets and project environments into account, the framework can still offer a substantial increase in speed.

-End to top-down management - Unlike other project management frameworks like PRINCE2, AgilePM takes a lateral approach.
-Roles and responsibilities are defined early on in a project, and team members are allowed to work with a greater degree of autonomy.
+- End to top-down management – Unlike other project management frameworks like PRINCE2, AgilePM takes a lateral approach.
+Roles and responsibilities are defined early on in a project, and team members can work with greater autonomy.
 By increasing accountability and removing unnecessary bureaucracy, AgilePM can vastly improve the efficiency of a project.
-Having time to work independently can even give team members the freedom they need to come up with new ideas to help achieve higher ROIs.
+Having time to work independently can give team members the freedom to come up with new ideas to help achieve higher ROIs.

-Best of Agile - There are many sides to the Agile methodology, as well as several tools and techniques to choose from.
-AgilePM contains many of the most popular and demonstrably effective examples, including SCRUM, Timeboxing, and MoSCoW Prioritization.
+- Best of Agile – There are many sides to the Agile methodology and several tools and techniques to choose from.
+AgilePM contains many popular and demonstrably effective examples, including SCRUM, Timeboxing, and MoSCoW Prioritization.